- What What a Plea Bargain Means in Illinois

 Plea bargaining in Illinois is governed by 725 ILCS 5/115-4 and Illinois Supreme Court Rules 402 and 605.
 A judge must approve the agreement and ensure you are entering it knowingly and voluntarily.

-Types of Plea Agreements in Illinois
+Common Types of Plea Agreements

 There are three main types:

-Charge bargaining
+Charge Bargaining

 The prosecution agrees to reduce a felony to a misdemeanor or drop certain counts entirely in exchange for a guilty plea to the remaining charge.

-Sentence bargaining
+Sentence Bargaining

 You plead guilty to the original charge, but the prosecutor agrees to recommend a lighter sentence to the judge.

-Count bargaining
+Count Bargaining

 When you are facing multiple charges, the prosecution agrees to dismiss some counts if you plead guilty to others.